Lyle Chan: Solo Piano

 Very few sections of Solo Piano have been publicly released, the major exception being Forever #1, a one-minute piece written for the second anniversary of the 9/11 terrorist attacks in the USA.
 It is purposely similar to the one minute of silence observed at commemoration ceremonies.

 His website contains memoir essays on several other sections of Solo Piano, such as Untitled (for Steve), Wisconsin Cowboy Lullaby and Nachtstück, none of which he has allowed to be publicly performed so far.

 String Quartet

 Several sections of String Quartet have been publicly released, notably the sections covering the years 1991 to 1996, known as the AIDS Memoir Quartet.
 Other sections include Liberty and the Pursuit, a tribute to his teachers the Pro Arte Quartet, and Farwell My Good I Forever, and Untitled (Thomas Brand gewidmet).

 AIDS Memoir Quartet

-The work chronicles Chan's 6 years as an AIDS activist at the height of the epidemic in Australia, including importing experimental medications from Los Angeles to Sydney.
+AIDS Memoir Quartet chronicles Chan's six years as an AIDS activist at the height of the epidemic in Australia, including importing experimental medications from Los Angeles to Sydney.
 The work has been exclusively performed by the Acacia Quartet.